Advanced Cellular Health

 Anyone who is interested in slowing down the aging process will want to consider taking BeneGene, as well as those who suffer from glucose imbalances.
 BenaGene is a perfect partner for resveratrol and other antioxidants, for even more powerful anti-aging effects.

-BenaGene™ contains the first thermally stabilized oxaloacetate, a key compound in the body’s energy production cycle. benaGene™ provides antioxidants for the maintenance of good health
+benaGene™ contains the first (and patented) thermally stabilized oxaloacetate, a key intermediate in the Krebs Cycle which is involved in cellular energy production. benaGene™ provides superior antioxidant protection for the maintenance of good health.

 Take 1 capsule daily with food, or as directed by a qualified health care practitioner.